alexhkurz/introduction-to-smart-contracts/lectures/lecture04/lecture04_notes.md

 ###  Sybil Resistance

 People in the crypto ecosystem oftent conflate "proof of work and stake" as a form of consensus when actuality the two methods are used for sybil resistance.
-The word Sybil in sybil resitance refers to a story about a schizophrenic patient in a (story from the 1970s)[].
+The word Sybil in sybil resitance refers to a story about a multiple personaility disorder patient in a (story from the 1970s)[https://m.imdb.com/title/tt0075296/].
+Modern day blockchains run without permission.
+This is one of the great advancements Nakamoto Consensus provided with Bitcoin.
+Up until this point, with state machine replication models such a p-BFT, the participating nodes on the network had to "know" one another.
+Prior to that advancement, fault tolerant networks used public key infrastructure (PKI) which required all parties (nodes) in the system to operate under those assumptions.
+As such, and with permissionless, systems a single node could have "multiple personalities."
+Thus, the term sybil resistance emerged.

-The next core aspect of consensus is the sybil resistance mechanism.
+Sybil attacks occur where a single participant can act as though it is multiple nodes.
+Since modern blockchains to operate in permissionless ways, a simple attack vector on the networks is to either have mutliple votes, block proposals, or other consensus operations to dominate the network and determine who and how blocks are produced.
+The major present solution to this problem is stochastic or prestige proofs.
+Proof of work is always used with longest chain consensus since it operates in a completely permissionless setting.
+While prestige based proof of stake is generally used with BFT-type consensus.
+Both of these mechanisms mitigate against sybil attacks.
+Some blockchains use hybrid consensus models or longest chain and also use a prestige method for sybil resistance.
+These are highlighed in the diagram with the yellow line on the right side.
+There is some theorems and research that indicates a natural alignment between longest chain and stochastic proofs while also indicating that BFT-type models and prestige proofs are more congruent.
+(See [Roughgarden's foundations of Blockchain videos](https://youtube.com/playlist?list=PLEGCF-WLh2RLOHv_xUGLqRts_9JxrckiA) for details).

 ###  Finality